wtsia/CS-notes/Networks.md

         - ![link](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-geo)

         - Summary: A record of locations (and default) are made to which DNS queries will be sent to nearest mapped geographies

+- Disadvantages of DNS
+    - Accessing introduces slight delay but mitigated by caching
+    - Can be complex and is generally managed by governments, ISPs, and large companies.
+    - Go under DDoS attacks

+### Content Delivery Network